 There are no extant “slave houses” in Old Salem and locating the sites of dwelling places of enslaved people and investigating them archaeologically are research goals.
 Research Lot Files are being created to address this question, with interns and volunteers invaluable to the process.
 A set of primary and secondary sources are reviewed and gleaned for information about select Salem lots.
 An analysis is then made to describe the probable location of the “slave house.”
-To date, over twenty-five Salem lots have been researched with several currently in progress.
-For more information, see our Hidden Town Research Lot File Summary.
+To date, over thirty Salem lots have been researched.

-Collaboration with North Carolina State University’s Department of Marine, Earth and Atmospheric Sciences during Fall Semester 2018 included three full days of Archaeological Geophysics (Ground Penetrating Radar and Electromagnetic Induction).
+North Carolina State University’s Department of Marine, Earth and Atmospheric Sciences conducted three days of Archaeological Geophysics (Ground Penetrating Radar and Electromagnetic Induction) in 2018.
 Two lots were examined, including Lot 67 (Blum) where a detached kitchen (no longer standing) may have been used as a “slave house.”
 That location, as well as much of the lot, was investigated.
-The geophysical examination is a preliminary step to archaeological exploration.
+The geophysical examination is a preliminary step to archaeological excavation.

 Public awareness and education of local history are key elements of outreach by the Hidden Town Project.
 Lectures are presented in public forums and to community groups, businesses, and students.
-The project is participating in preparations for the Wake Forest University/Guilford College spring 2022 Universities Studying Slavery Symposium.
 Hidden Town is also a member of the Truth, Re/Conciliation, Reparations of Forsyth County, working to build an understanding of history, its impacts, and the way forward.

 Recognizing that we live our history, we cannot limit ourselves to the historical record but use its insights to repair past wrongs and to move forward in human relationship.